pstackebrandt/train-pinia/pinia-ideas.md

 # Pinia Ideas and Advanced Features

+## Purpose

-This document contains ideas and suggestions for extending your Pinia store implementation beyond the basic counter example.
+This document contains ideas and suggestions specifically related to Pinia state management features.
+It focuses on extending your Pinia store implementation beyond the basic counter example, including advanced patterns, plugins, testing, and other Pinia-specific functionality.

+**Note**: For general project improvements (UI components, styling, build configuration, etc.), see `IMPROVEMENTS.md`.

 ## Table of Contents